 To be sure that your honey is raw, it must say so on the label.
 Currently there is no widespread, uniform regulation or certification for raw honey.
 Words like "untreated" or "unpasteurized" can help, but may still not be indicative of a truly raw product.
 And it goes without saying that any honey labelled as "pasteurized" is not raw.
 Additionally, terms like "natural" or "pure" normally have little significance when it comes to knowing if it is actually "raw" honey.
 Some beekeepers may not necessarily pasteurize their honey, but they may still heat it to some degree.
 Therefore if we want a truly "raw" product we need to inquire about it specifically.
 You can for example call the company whose honey you are interested in to learn how they prepare their honey.
 But better yet, find a local farm or beekeeper whom you can trust when it comes to knowing exactly where the honey comes from and how it is prepared.

 In fact, it is most optimal for our health to consume honey from our local area anyway, rather than honey that came from the plants of another area.
 While non-local, raw honey won't hurt us, local, raw honey will have more benefits for us.
-There is a growing belief amongst the natural health experts and community that raw honey from local sources is beneficial for helping to treat some health concerns, including immune system health.
+There is a growing belief amongst the natural health experts and community that raw honey from local sources is beneficial for helping to support immune system health and overall wellness.

 It is always best to source out raw, organic honey, but whether your raw honey will be organic or not will greatly vary depending on its source as well.
 Some experts believe that there is no such thing as truly organic honey, however organic honey certification is available.
 Beekeepers have to meet stringent production standards and conditions to be certified organic.
 Raw, organic honey cannot contain any pesticide residues or environmental pollutants.
 Organic hives also cannot use non-organic honey, sugar, or any antibiotics or pesticides for their bees.